johndward01/CSharp_Software_Development_Review/README.md

 </body>
 ```

-> Note: The content in the Head tags are NOT visible
+> Note: The content in the Head tags are NOT visible (except the title tag which is shown in the browser as a tab)
 > ```html
 > <head>
 >